JoaoMonteiroF/EvoNN/README.md

 Evolutionary Algorithms Training of Neural Networks

 # To do:
-1. To make parallel (SCOOP)
-2. Data sets loader
+1. To include other data sets in the loader (ImageNet)
-3. More models on the zoo (VGGs, AlexNet, GoogleNet)
+2. More models on the zoo (VGGs, AlexNet, GoogleNet)